chef/chef-web-docs/content/resources/hostname/_index.md

 - property: ipaddress
   ruby_type: String
   required: false
-  default_value: The nodes IP address as determined by Ohai.
+  default_value: The node's IP address as determined by Ohai.
   new_in: null
   description_list:
   - markdown: The IP address to use when configuring the hosts file.